sara-sabr/ITStrategy/TeamMandate/Mandate.md

 ## Mandate (team's authority within IITB)

-- Authority on Open Source documentation
-- Report to senior management on digital strategic objectives of ESDC
-- Report to senior management on compliance with TBS directives
+- Briefing senior management on key organisational problems and recommended steps to address them
+- Orchestrate the IT ecosystem to bring strategies to completion
+- Permeate and enforce modern IT practices and processes
 - Authority to merge working groups, or committees, within IITB
-- Report to senior management on our adherence to technological and policy trends (such as OECD AI Policy Observatory)
 - Conduct inwards facing analysis of ESDC's IT processes
 - Required approval for new project onboarding
+- Provide recommendations on resource IT resource allocation

 ## Team's Guiding Principles